-- The Executive Chairman's participation rate in the Long-Term Bonus Scheme 2025-2027 is 100%, such that the total bonus for the three-year period is calculated on the basis of 100% of his fixed remuneration in that period. - The targets of the Long-Term Bonus Scheme 2025-2027 for the first two years (2025, payable in 2027 and 2026, payable in 2028) are the consolidated annual EBITDA and EBITDA less CAPEX for those years established in the Strategic Plan 2025-2027, and accrual of 25% of the deferred bonus will be subject, in each of those years, to achievement of those targets. - The level of achievement of the consolidated EBITDA will represent 80% of the deferred bonus for each year and the degree of achievement of the consolidated EBITDA less CAPEX will account for the remaining 20%. - The targets of the Long-Term Bonus Scheme 2025-2027 for the final year (2027, payable in 2029) are: (i) the consolidated annual EBITDA and EBITDA less CAPEX for that year established in the Strategic Plan 2025-2027 (weighted at 80% and 20%, respectively), to which the accrual of 25% of the deferred bonus is tied; (ii) the aggregate sum of EBITDA of the years included in the Long-Term Bonus Scheme 2025-2027 in comparison with the sum of those contemplated in the Strategic Plan 2025-2027, 12.5% of the deferred variable remuneration being subject to the outcome of that comparison; (iii) the global qualitative assessment by the Strategy and Investment Committee of the development of the Strategic Plan 2025-2027, making 6.25% of the deferred variable remuneration subject to the outcome of that assessment; and (iv) assessment by the Strategy Committee of achievement of the non-financial targets established in the Long-Term Bonus Scheme 2025-2027 from among those identified in the Strategic Plan 2025-2027, making 6.25% of the deferred variable remuneration subject to the outcome of that assessment.
-The Strategy Committee will submit its proposals to the Nomination and Remuneration Committee in respect of the latter two aspects. - In the first two years of the Long-Term Bonus Scheme 2025-2027 (2025 and 2026): - a) In the event of aggregate achievement of 100% or over of the consolidated EBITDA and EBITDA less CAPEX targets established for those years in the Strategic Plan 2025-2027, the deferred annual bonus that would accrue for the Executive Chairman for the performance of his executive duties each year will be 25% of the fixed remuneration established for the three-year period. - b) In the event of aggregate under-achievement of the aforesaid consolidated EBITDA and EBITDA less CAPEX targets established in the Strategic Plan 2025-2027 in either of the first two years of the three-year period, the deferred annual bonus that would accrue for the Executive Chairman for the performance of his executive duties in each of those two years will be reduced in proportion to the percentage of achievement (below 100%), floored at 85%, such that if the aggregate achievement of the targets is below 85%, the deferred bonus for that year will be zero.
+- The Executive Chairman's participation rate in the Long-Term Bonus Scheme 2025-2027 is 100%, such that the total bonus for the three-year period is calculated on the basis of 100% of his fixed remuneration in that period.

+- The targets of the Long-Term Bonus Scheme 2025-2027 for the first two years (2025, payable in 2027 and 2026, payable in 2028) are the consolidated annual EBITDA and EBITDA less CAPEX for those years established in the Strategic Plan 2025-2027, and accrual of 25% of the deferred bonus will be subject, in each of those years, to achievement of those targets.

+- The level of achievement of the consolidated EBITDA will represent 80% of the deferred bonus for each year and the degree of achievement of the consolidated EBITDA less CAPEX will account for the remaining 20%.

+- The targets of the Long-Term Bonus Scheme 2025-2027 for the final year (2027, payable in 2029) are: (i) the consolidated annual EBITDA and EBITDA less CAPEX for that year established in the Strategic Plan 2025-2027 (weighted at 80% and 20%, respectively), to which the accrual of 25% of the deferred bonus is tied; (ii) the aggregate sum of EBITDA of the years included in the Long-Term Bonus Scheme 2025-2027 in comparison with the sum of those contemplated in the Strategic Plan 2025-2027, 12.5% of the deferred variable remuneration being subject to the outcome of that comparison; (iii) the global qualitative assessment by the Strategy and Investment Committee of the development of the Strategic Plan 2025-2027, making 6.25% of the deferred variable remuneration subject to the outcome of that assessment; and (iv) assessment by the Strategy Committee of achievement of the deferred variable remuneration subject to the outcome of that assessment.
+The Strategic Plan 2025-2027, making 6.25% of the deferred variable remuneration subject to the Nomination and Remuneration Committee in respect of the latter two aspects.

+- In the first two years of the Long-Term Bonus Scheme 2025-2027 (2025 and 2026):

+a) In the event of aggregate achievement of 100% or over of the consolidated EBITDA and EBITDA less CAPEX targets established for those years in the Strategic Plan 2025-2027, the deferred annual bonus that would accrue for the Executive Chairman for the performance of his executive duties each year will be 25% of the fixed remuneration established for the three-year period.

+b) In the event of aggregate under-achievement of the aforesaid consolidated EBITDA and EBITDA less CAPEX targets established in the Strategic Plan 2025-2027 in either of the first two years of the three-year period, the deferred annual bonus that would accrue for the Executive Chairman for the performance of his executive duties in each of those two years will be reduced in proportion to the percentage of achievement (below 100%), floored at 85%, such that if the aggregate achievement of the targets is below 85%, the deferred bonus for that year will be zero.